Caroline-A/Medical_education/Notes.md

 #### Data from PubMed, start date and indexed from date:
 * Academic Medicine 1989, 1989
+* advances in medical education and practice, 2010, 2010
 * anatomical sciences education, 2007, 2008
 * bmc medical education, 2001, 2001
 * gms journal for medical education, 2016, 2016